My recommendation: The Michael Singer Podcast

 In one of the later episodes, he suggests that a good place to start practising inner peace is the weather.
 It surrounds us every day, so the opportunity to practice is there in any moment.

 We will never be able to change the weather.
-I mean, I hope we will be able to stop climate change before it is too late, but we will nonetheless have to deal with the weather in any moment.
+I mean, I hope we will be able to stop climate change before it is too late, but we will nonetheless have to deal with the weather at any moment.

 Now we can get upset that it’s raining on a day we had hoped for sunshine, or the other way around.
 We can get upset at the heat or the cold, but the only thing that will change is our mood.